Please note the current accessibility standards for this website are under review and will be updated in due course.

 12/03/2019 Recording of Phone Calls

-Please be aware that for the benefit of staff and patients all telephone calls both incoming and outgoing from the practice are recorded.
+Please be aware that for training and quality purposes all telephone calls both incoming and outgoing from the practice are recorded.

 The surgery will be closed from 12.30pm on the following dates.
 This is to carry out important training for all practice staff and is a District wide initiative which has been arranged by Newcastle Gateshead Clinical Commissioning Group.
 In an emergency during these times please telephone 0191 4885555 and listen to the message.

 Tuesday 7th September 2021

 Wednesday 13th october 2021

 INFORMATION FOR Dr Andrew Porter’s patients

 All of our patients are allocated a named, accountable GP when they register with the practice.
 If you are unsure of your named GP please ask at your next appointment or contact one of our receptionists.